Worldwide Guide to Women in Leadership

 1965-68 Dechaness Edele Sophie Charlotte Elisabeth Ahlefeldt-Laurvig

-Widow of Count J. Ahlefeldt-Laurvig and daughter of Kammerherrre H.C.F.V.
-Cederfeld de Simonsen and lived (1893-1984)
+Widow of Count Julius Ahlefeldt-Laurvig and daughter of Kammerherrre H.C.F.V.
+Cederfeld de Simonsen.
+Her daughter, Beke Reventlow, has been Dechaness since 1994.
+She lived (1893-1984)

 From 1976 the Chapter was open for widows or divorcees and later also for non-nobles.
 Normally known as Addi, she was daughter of Kammerherre N.H.
 F. Wichfeldt and unmarried.
-She lived (1898-2001).
+She resigned in 1994, and lived (1898-2001).

-Widow of Christian Benedict Frederik Reventlow, Fifecount of Reventlow of the Counties of Sandberg and Christianssæde (1915-84), and daughter of Baron Julius Ahlefeldt-Lauwervig-Lehn and Edele Cederfeld de Simonsen, she is mother of two daughters and a son. (b.
+Widow of Christian Benedict Frederik Reventlow, lensgreve Reventlow of the County of Christianssæde (1915-84), and daughter of Count Julius Ahlefeldt-Laurvig-Lehn and Edele Cederfeld de Simonsen (Dechaness 1965-68), she is mother of two daughters and a son. (b.
 1921-).

 Other chapters for noble ladies.
 They were less important than Vallø but signficant landowners.